unstoppablecarl/downsync/src/markdown/downsync-rules.md

 every other Infantry Base in the Unit.
 After **Placing** a Unit/Ping it must not overlap any other Units/Pings or impassible terrain.
 Only infantry Units may be **Placed** within buildings.
+When a Unit or Ping is **Placed** it may not be placed within 2" of an enemy Ping.

 </div>
 <div class="col-md-6">